QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 -------------------------

 By default VMs kernels are provided by dom0.
 This means that:

 1. You can select kernel version in VM settings;
 2. You can modify kernel options in VM settings;
 3. You can **not** modify any of above from inside of VM;
-4. Installing additional kernel modules in cumbersome.
+4. Installing additional kernel modules is cumbersome.

 To select which kernel a given VM will use, you can use either use Qubes Manager (VM settings, advanced tab), or `qvm-prefs` tool: